achrafaitibba/Paypal-integration-SpringBoot/README.md

 2. Just kidding hh

-I'v been struggling to integrate paypal payment gateway in my apps, since it's the only option I have no (stripe/lemonSqueezy/paddle/fastSpring....), took me about 2 weeks reading docs and implementing it for my $0 MRR SaaS hh [telegdash.com](telegdash.com).
+I'v been struggling to integrate paypal payment gateway in my apps, since it's the only option I have no (stripe/lemonSqueezy/paddle/fastSpring....), took me about 2 weeks reading docs and implementing it for my SaaS hh [telegdash.com](https://telegdash.com).

 Some of my friends also needed to use it, and why not sharing it publicly with my network hh, Anyways, my code sucks I know that, if you think you can fix it, send your PR.